Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Theory

 \subsubsection{Defects}

-In the bulk, phase transformations and cation disorder are triggered by the reduction of oxygen ions at the surface \cite{yan2019injection, zheng2017suppressed}.
-At high voltages, degradation at the surface is much more pronounced, especially those triggered by oxygen vacancy formation \cite{xu2011identifying, breger2006effect, mohanty2015understanding}; experimentally, oxygen vacancy formation at high voltages has also been observed \cite{jung2018temperature}.
+In the bulk, phase transformations and cation disorder are triggered by the oxidation of reactive oxygen ions at the solid surface, typically an edge plane of the layered oxide crystal. \cite{yan2019injection, zheng2017suppressed}.
+At high voltages, degradation at the surface is much more pronounced, especially those triggered by oxygen vacancy formation and oxygen changes at the surface \cite{xu2011identifying, breger2006effect, mohanty2015understanding}; experimentally, oxygen vacancy formation at high voltages has also been observed \cite{jung2018temperature}.
 Since the dielectric ``bulk'' of the medium consists of oxygen ions, and the lithium and nickel ions only interact at close range for quick convergence of the free energies, we assume that the bulk dielectric constant is affected by the local oxygen, defect, and lithium concentrations, where the oxygen vacancies are assumed to not propagate into the bulk, as shown in Fig. \ref{fig:fig4}a \cite{xiao2019understanding}.
 It is generally considered that oxygen evolution only happens at the surface of nickel rich electrodes because of the large migration barrier of the oxygen in the bulk \cite{xu2020challenges, kong2019kinetic}.
 Recent experiments, however, have suggested that oxygen vacancies can propagate into the bulk \cite{csernica2021persistent, yan2019injection}.
 After the first couple cycles, bulk induced oxygen vacancy degradation can start influencing the degradation of overlithiated oxides \cite{yan2019injection, csernica2021persistent}.
 For simplicity, we can assume that oxygen vacancies propagate slowly into the bulk and account for them at the surface only.
 As such, we will have an oxygen boundary condition only occurring at the surface.

+The loss of available oxygen at the interface can be explained by several possible mechanisms, sketched in Fig. \ref{fig:fig4}a.
+In the simplest possible mechanism, oxygen ions are oxidized at the surface according to the half reaction, $\mathrm{O^{2-}} \rightarrow 0.5 \mathrm{O_2} + 2\mathrm{e^-}$, and there is a loss of oxygen ions at the surface in the lattice \cite{yan2019injection} that can be released as gases \cite{jung2017oxygen}, which has been experimentally observed.
+Another possible mechanism involves oxidation and dehydrogenation of the organic electrolyte solvent, which has been observed experimentally~\cite{zhang2020revealing, karayaylali2019coating}.
+We propose that this reaction could release electrons to the crystal that trigger cation disorder while creating a reactive hydroyxl group on the surface, again involving the reactive oxygen ion at the edge plane.
+The reaction can be modeled as $\mathrm{EMC/EC} \rightarrow \mathrm{DeH~EMC/EC^+} + \mathrm{H^+} + 2 \mathrm{e^-}$, where the proton and dehydrogenated electrolyte product can bond with the oxygen at the surface.
+The products have been experimentally observed through FT-IR experiments for EMC and EC.